wallclockbuilder/stringutil/README.md

  Robert Pike, [Less is exponentially more](http://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html)

-Rugo is a port of all the string manipulation methods from ruby.
+Rugo has made all the string manipulation methods from ruby accessible in go.

 Install